stochsd/stochsd/OpenSystemDynamics/test/smoke/README.md

 - **selection-tools**: tools that act on the selection: rotate name, move valve, straighten link, set color, and which toolbar buttons are enabled.
 - **click-select**: selecting by clicking tables, plots, text, shapes, links and stocks, with and without Shift.
 - **flow-with-bends**: draws a flow between two stocks with the mouse, right clicking while dragging to add two bends.
+- **flow-remove-bend**: while drawing a flow, right clicking close to the last bend removes it again.
 - **rename**: renaming a primitive shown in a table and a time plot.
 - **dialogs**: opens the dialog of every primitive, plot and the global dialogs.
 - **model-&lt;file&gt;**: every file in `models/` is opened the same way as the app opens a file (including the page reload), saved again and simulated.